Universal device for two-qubit entangled measurements via photonic quantum walks: Experimental results

-\textit{Experimental implementation of optimal direction guessing with abstention.---} We fix $\bbl_1=1$ and optimize $\bbl_0$ to improve Alice's direction guessing performance.
-The maximal likelihood (resp. fidelity) score can be recovered for $1/2\leq c_0< 1$ (resp. $1/\sqrt{2}\leq c_0< 1$).
-We choose five points of $c_0$ in each situation (see \tref{tomography}).
+Because we fix $\bbl_1=1$ and optimize $\bbl_0$, The maximal likelihood (resp. fidelity) score can be recovered for $1/2\leq c_0< 1$ (resp. $1/\sqrt{2}\leq c_0< 1$).
+We choose five points of $c_0$ in each situation (see \tref{tab: tomography}), corresponding to a total of nine measurements.

-We first perform quantum measurement tomography.
-We prepare and send 20 input states (the mutually unbiased bases for 2 qubits) to the POVM module.
-We reconstruct the measurements with the method of~\cite{Fiur01maximum}, obtaining an overall fidelities above 0.985 for the implemented POVMs, demonstrating a high-quality realization (see~\tref{tomography} and Appendix).
+We first perform quantum measurement tomography to accurately characterize the measurements that were actually realized.
+We prepare and send 20 input states (the mutually unbiased bases for 2 qubits) to the measurement device.
+We reconstruct the measurements with the method of~\cite{Fiur01maximum}, obtaining overall fidelities above 0.985 for the implemented POVMs, demonstrating a high-quality realization (see~\tref{tab: tomography}).

-Next, we implement the optimal direction guessing scheme.
-Note first that for the maximum likelihood score, only the ability to perform perfect guesses matters.
-Hence, we only consider sending each of the four tetrahedral directions $\{\hbn_1, \hbn_2, \hbn_3, \hbn_4\}$ to the measurement module~\footnote{A rigorous justification of our experimental procedure is the following.
-At each trial, Alice chooses a redefinition of direction $\bz$ and sends direction $\{\hbn_1, \hbn_2, \hbn_3, \hbn_4\}$ to the referee in charge of computing $\delta(\bn,\hbn)$.
-In case $\bn\notin\{\hbn_1, \hbn_2, \hbn_3, \hbn_4\}$, the referee attributes score 0 to Alice without even sending the state $\ket{\psi_\bn}$ to here.
-If not, he sends $\ket{\psi_\bn}$ and check if Alice made the correct guess.
-This procedure can be understood asymptotically, given a discretisation of the sphere in small subsets $\dd\mathcal{A}$}.
-For the fidelity score, we restrict the input states to be one of the six directions $\{\vec{\pm x}, \vec{\pm y}, \vec{\pm z}\}$, which is an alternative to the direction randomly selected from the unit sphere achieving an identical fidelity score (see Appendix).